-As seen in Figure 1, the like-kind exchange rules directly support \$4.4 billion of investment annually at businesses that use the like-kind exchange rules (i.e., investment is higher by \$4.4b because of the like-kind exchange rules without accounting for how tax revenue from the like-kind exchange rules is used).
-The \$4.4 billion estimate is for investment that is directly supported by those businesses that use the like-kind exchange rules (i.e., it does not include indirect supplier and related consumer spending).
+As seen in Figure 1, the like-kind exchange rules directly support \$7.5 billion of investment annually at businesses that use the like-kind exchange rules (i.e., investment is higher by \$7.5b because of the like-kind exchange rules without accounting for how tax revenue from the like-kind exchange rules is used).
+The \$7.5 billion estimate is for investment that is directly supported by those businesses that use the like-kind exchange rules (i.e., it does not include indirect supplier and related consumer spending).

 The like-kind exchange rules reduce the cost of capital which results in greater investment that provides workers with more capital to deploy and increases the productive capacity of the US economy.
 The like-kind exchange rules result in the faster and more efficient redeployment of capital for economic rather than tax reasons.
-The analysis relies on estimates from Ling and Petrova (2020) to estimate the share of assets that benefit from the LKE rules.16
+The analysis relies on estimates from Ling and Petrova (2020) to estimate the share of assets that benefit from the like-kind exchange rules.12

-The industries with the highest amount of investment directly supported by the like-kind exchange rules are real estate and rental leasing (\$1.790 billion), finance and insurance (\$510 million), retail trade (\$455 million), manufacturing (\$355 million), and accommodation and food services (\$285 million).
-These five industries together account for more than 75% (\$3.4 billion) of the \$4.4 billion total investment directly supported by the like-kind exchange rules.
-It is important to emphasize that the estimates displayed in Figure 1 are for investment directly supported by those companies that make use of the like-kind exchange rules.
+The industries with the highest amount of investment directly supported by the like-kind exchange rules are real estate and rental and leasing (\$2.945 billion), finance and insurance (\$905 million), retail trade (\$708 million), manufacturing (\$610 million), and accommodation and food services (\$490 million).
+These five industries together account for more than 75% (\$5.7 billion) of the \$7.5 billion total investment directly supported by the like-kind exchange rules.
+It is important to emphasize that the estimates displayed in Figure 1 are for investment directly supported by those businesses that make use of the like-kind exchange rules.
 For example, construction companies are not a significant source of direct investment because they themselves do not make frequent use of the like-kind exchange rules.
-While their direct investment activity is perhaps limited, the construction industry has more far reaching economic contributions through supply chains and consumer related economic activity.
+While their direct investment activity is perhaps limited, the construction industry has more far-reaching economic contributions through supply chains and consumer related economic activity.